 Liang Yi Museum – Hop off the bus at the Lok Ku Road; Hollywood Road stop and the museum will be a few blocks down the street from you.

 Hung Shing Temple – Hop off the bus at the Sutherland Street stop and head down the road to get to this location.

 Hollywood Road – Simply hop off the bus at the Po Yan Street; Hollywood Road stop and you will be in the right area.

 What's There and Why Visit

-Tsim Sha Tsui is one of the top destinations in Hong Kong for tourists.
+Tsim Sha Tsui is one of the top destinations for tourists and a popular place for those wondering where to stay in Hong Kong.
 Whether you want to go on a high-budget shopping tour or explore one of the museums in the area, this neighbourhood has something that will easily become a highlight of your vacation.
-You can rest assured you’ll find the best hotels in Hong Kong to kick your feet up at the end of the day.
+You can rest assured you'll find the best hotels in Hong Kong to kick your feet up at the end of the day.

 While on the surface Tsim Sha Tsui seems to be decorated with designer brands and a fast-paced lifestyle, there are still plenty of opportunities to enjoy the neighbourhood with your entire family.
 Tsim Sha Tsui makes it easy to see that some experiences are priceless – no matter what the surrounding price tags look like.

 One of the best-priced places to stay in Tsim Sha Tsui with an air-conditioned dormitory room featuring a TV, a fridge and a telephone.
 Personal lockers are also provided.
 This hostel can arrange activities such as a pub crawl or you can enjoy a drink in the Sky Lounge with a balcony overlooking Kowloon Park.